freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-back-end-development-and-apis/managing-packages-with-npm/expand-your-project-with-external-packages-from-npm.md

   );
 ```

-"freecodecamp" version should be "1.0.0"
+"@freecodecamp/example" version should be "1.1.0"

 ```js
 (getUserInput) =>